robertjskelton/robertjskelton.github.io/_posts/2023-05-17-Ferrari 360 - Replace Clock Light.markdown

 ![LED](/images/360-clock/6.jpg)

 Swap the old bulb with your new [T5 LED](https://amzn.to/3IjYi8x), re-install and verify that the light comes on.
 If it doesn't reverse the polarity of your light.
-To test, turn the accesory of your 360 on by turning the key 1 click.
+To test, turn the accessory of your 360 on by turning the key 1 click.

 ![LED](/images/360-clock/5.jpg)